 Normalize vs. Denormalize

 Normalization reduces data redundancy but can require complex joins.
 Denormalization, such as storing frequently accessed data in a single table, can improve read performance at the cost of write overhead.
-For example, storing a customer’s total order value in a customer's table avoids repeated joins with orders.
+JSON Duality Views (introduced in recent updates) now allow you to keep data normalized while accessing it as a denormalized JSON document.

 Use Appropriate Data Types and Constraints